Talk to us soon rather than later

 We’re not here to judge – we’re here to help.
 In fact, our guiding ethos is ‘Do the Right Thing.’
 This means we have a responsibility to help our customers, and our community, with their finances.

 Each situation is different, so it’s best to talk to us – on the phone or in your local branch.
 We’ll look at your circumstances and talk you through your options.

 For example, we might find that you’re able to redraw funds from your loan, or take a repayment holiday.

 Put simply, 'redrawing' is the process of taking money back out of your loan account.
 You can usually do this if you’re ahead of your minimum repayments.

 To see if you have funds available to redraw, jump onto NAB Internet Banking.
-Open the Funds transfer menu and select Loan redraw.
+Open the Transfer & Pay menu and select Loan redraw.

 What is a repayment holiday?